ryanstout/stoutlang/docs/overview.md

 - **Free Happiness!** 😊 - StoutLang is easy to learn, it builds on a few simple concepts to deliver what your current language isn't.
 When the language does more of the work, you can focus on writing more on just building the things your project needs.

+- **Free Batteries!** 🔋 - The standard library tries to do a lot and do it well.
+You can't build a great building without a strong foundation.

 ### StoutLang Feels: JavaScript-ish

 StoutLang borrows a lot of syntax from JavaScript, which borrowed it from Java, C, etc..